Best Backpacking Sleeping Bags of 2024

 Many hikers opt for a sleeping bag with a lower limit in the 20s because that’ll be versatile enough for use in most seasons – from high elevation summer trips to chilly shoulder seasons.
 If you know you’ll do most of your hiking in warmer summer months, a sleeping bag rated down to 30 will likely work just fine and will save some weight and bulk in your pack.

-Mummy sleeping bags work better in cold and windy conditions because they trap body heat more efficiently and they’re less drafty.
-Quilts provide a better warmth-to-weight ratio by cutting out the material and insulation that’s normally compressed under your body in a mummy bag.
+Mummy sleeping bags are better in cold conditions because they conform more closely to the body, reducing the amount of dead space.
+Quilts provide a better warmth-to-weight ratio compared to sleeping bags.
+They achieve this by cutting out the material and insulation that’s normally compressed under your body in a mummy bag.
 If a quilt sounds more like your style, you’ll love our Best Backpacking Quilts guide.

 We usually prefer the flexibility, weight, and comfort of quilts when nighttime temperatures are above freezing (32°F) and mummy bags when temperatures dip below freezing.